vzucchetti/automation-project/README.md

 # Automation Product Registration with Python

 This repository houses a Python script designed to automate the tedious task of registering products into a system.
-Originally conceived during the "Python Journey" crash course offered by Hashtag, this project provides a practical solution to a common business problem: efficiently managing large datasets.
+This project provides a practical solution to a common business problem: efficiently managing large datasets.

 ## Project Overview